ghastlyfigure/SC2002-MOBLIMA/README.md

 Basic information about our project

 ## Things to Do
-1. UML Diagram
+1. UML Class Diagram
-2. Class & Sequence Diagrams
-3. Documentation
+2. Documentation
-4. Pseudocode
+3. Pseudocode
-5. Actual Codes
+4. Actual Codes
-6. add more here...
+add more here...